Skip to Main Content

 3D Printing

 With a 3D printer, you can actually form physical objects, even gears that can be assembled into a working model.
 A 3D printer usually prints with hot plastic, but there are some food printers out there in case you'd like some space shuttle shaped chicken nuggets.
 3D printers can be expensive - $1,500 for a "home" model and up to tens of thousands of dollars.
 You'll also need a computer model to print some.
 Some are publicly available and some you or your patrons may need to create themselves.
 They can also take from hours to days to print.
-Despite these drawbacks, they are currently being used in places like the Fayetteville (NY) Free Library and some museums
+Despite these drawbacks, they are currently being used in libraries all over the country, and in some museums

 3D Printing in Alaska